 Cash flow interest rate risk is the risk that the future cash flow of a financial instrument will fluctuate because of changes in interest rates.
 Some of the Company's cash and cash equivalents as at the date of the Company's Consolidated Statements of Financial Position are invested in redeemable guaranteed investment certificates (each, a "GIC"), which earn interest at fixed rates during their tenure.
-The Company's short-term investments consist of non-redeemable GICs which also earn interest at fixed rates during their tenure.
-These GICs all have terms of one year or less.
+The Company's short-term investments consist of non-redeemable GICs which also earn interest at fixed rates during their tenure. other pharmaceutical companies, the Company sells its products primarily through a limited number of wholesalers and retail pharmacy chains.